 Storage & Serving suggestions

-If you used allulose or bocca sweet as your sugar replacemets you can store your keto dunkin donut treats covered in the fridge for up to 4 days.
+If you used allulose or bocca sweet as your sugar replacements you can store your sugar free doughnuts covered in the fridge for up to 4 days.

-If you used any type of sugar alcohol, like xylitol, or eryhrtoil, the donuts should be stored covered at room temperture for up to 3 days.
+If you used any type of sugar alcohol, like xylitol or erythritol, the donuts should be stored covered at room temperature for up to 3 days.

 You can also freeze these donuts for up to a month .

-It goes without saying that these low carb donuts go smashingly well with a cup of a hot cofffee!
+It goes without saying that these low carb donuts go smashingly well with a hot cup of coffee!
+You’ll feel like you’ve just come from the donut shop.

 Ingredients